 During the first year you explore the academic world and the various academic disciplines.
 You take general academic skills courses that help develop writing, presentation and methodological skills, and you start learning a foreign language.
-You take courses at the introductory 1-level in at least two of the three departments - Science, Social Science and Humanities.
-By the end of your UCU program you must have taken at least one course in all departments.
+You take courses at the introductory 1-level in the three departments - Sciences, Social Sciences and Humanities.

-The second - or junior - year is aimed at expanding knowledge and skills.
+The second - or junior - year aims at expanding your knowledge and skills.
 Before the start of this year you declare a major in one of the three departments, or possibly an interdepartmental major.
 You take courses at the intermediate 2- and advanced 3-level.

-During the third - or senior - year efforts are focused on finalizing the program by gaining sufficient disciplinary knowledge to apply for a Master’s program or a job.
-This culminates in the research thesis, a sizeable academic paper on a topic of your own choice.
+During the third - or senior - year you focus on finalizing the programme by gaining sufficient disciplinary knowledge to apply for a Master’s programme or a job.
+Your study at the University College culminates in the research thesis, a sizeable academic paper on a topic of your own choice.

-To guide you in your decisions and to safeguard a certain level of coherence in your curriculum, every UCU student has a personal tutor.
-Your tutor monitors progress and signals possible obstacles.
+To guide you in your decisions and to safeguard a certain level of coherence in your curriculum, every student has a personal tutor.
+Your tutor monitors your progress and signals possible obstacles.

-You can enrich your program in several ways.
+You can enrich your programme in several ways.
 Some of the options are the following:

 Visit the Curricular Options page for more information.